MicrosoftDocs/Viva/Viva/insights/personal/teams/viva-insights-stay-connected.md

 # Stay connected

-You can use **Stay connected** in the Microsoft Viva Insights app in Teams to stay connected with your collaborators and improve your productivity.
+You can use **Stay connected** in the Microsoft Viva Insights app to stay connected with your collaborators and improve your productivity.

 ![Stay connected.](images/stay-connected.png)